 FDA issued a draft guidance: Material Threat Medical Countermeasure Priority Review Vouchers (PDF, 174 KB) on January 17, 2018 to address MCM-specific issues.
 FDA has also issued guidance to address questions related to the Tropical Disease PRV program (PDF, 193 KB) and to the Rare Pediatric Disease PRV program.

-On September 30, 2021, FDA announced the fee rate for using a material threat MCM PRV for fiscal year (FY) 2022.
-The FD&C Act, as amended by the Cures Act, authorizes FDA to determine and collect material threat MCM priority review user fees for certain applications for review of human drug products when those applications use a material threat MCM PRV.
+On October 7, 2022, FDA announced the fee rate for using a PRV, including material threat MCM PRVs, for fiscal year (FY) 2023.
+The FD&C Act, as amended, authorizes FDA to determine and collect priority review user fees for certain applications for review of human drug or biological products when those applications use a tropical disease, rare pediatric disease, or material threat MCM priority review voucher.

-These vouchers are awarded to the sponsors of material threat MCM applications that meet all the requirements of this program and upon FDA approval of such applications.
+These vouchers are awarded to the sponsors of tropical disease, rare pediatric disease, or material threat MCM product applications, respectively, that meet the requirements of the FD&C Act, upon FDA approval of such applications.
 The amount of the fee for using a material threat MCM PRV is determined each FY based on the difference between the average cost incurred by FDA to review a human drug application designated as priority review in the previous FY, and the average cost incurred in the review of an application that is not subject to priority review in the previous FY.

-The Federal Register notice establishes the material threat MCM priority review fee rate for FY 2022 at $1,266,651 and outlines FDA's payment procedures for material threat MCM priority review user fees.
-This rate is effective on October 1, 2021, and will remain in effect through September 30, 2022.
+The Federal Register notice establishes the priority review fee rate for FY 2023 at $1,524,039 and outlines FDA's process for implementing the collection of priority review user fees.
+This rate is effective on October 1, 2022, and will remain in effect through September 30, 2023.

 |Date PRV issued||Voucher number||Product||Product sponsor*||Federal Register notice (when available)|